nrf-rs/nrf-hal/nrf9160-hal/README.md

 # Hardware Abstration Layer for the Nordic nRF9160

 This crate is a Hardware Abstraction Layer (HAL) for the Nordic nRF9160.
-It wraps the PAC (`nrf9160-pac`) provides high level wrappers for the chip's peripherals.
+It wraps the PAC (`nrf9160-pac`) and provides high level wrappers for the chip's peripherals.

 This crate knows nothing about your PCB layout, or which pins you have assigned